hrmainland/Song-Day/README.md

 # Song Day

-A collaborative music voting platform that enables groups to create countdown-style playlists through democratic song selection and voting.
+A collaborative music voting platform that enables groups to create countdown-style playlists through song selection and voting.
+View a live version of the website here: [Song Day](https://songday.co)

 ## Overview